felipelink07/felipelink07/README.md

 ## Hi, Nice to see you!

 My name is **Felipe Felix**.
-I'm Designer and front-end developer from Brazil, working as a web designer since 2020.
+I'm Designer and front-end developer working as a web designer since 2020.

-I love to make web more beautifil using CSS.
+📌Living on Santos- Brazil
+🎮 Like to: Play The legend of Zelda and drawing

 Feel free to check my work and call me for a talk 🙂